 The Kenosha Public Library is an impartial resource providing information on all points of view, available to all persons regardless of age, race, religion, national origin, social or political views, economic status, or any other characteristic.
 This role must not be compromised by an erosion of the privacy rights of our library users.

-Wisconsin State Statute 43.30 and the Kenosha Public Library protect the privacy of library users.
-Confidentiality extends to information sought or received, and materials consulted, borrowed, or acquired, and includes database search records, reference interviews, interlibrary loan records, and all other personally identifiable uses of library materials, facilities, or services, except records produced by a Library surveillance device.
+The Kenosha Public Library protects the privacy of library users under the rules established by Wisconsin State Statute 43.30.
+Confidentiality extends to information sought or received, and materials consulted, borrowed, or acquired, and includes database search records, reference interviews, interlibrary loan records, and all other personally identifiable uses of library materials, facilities, or services.

 The Kenosha Public Library recognizes that law enforcement agencies and officers may occasionally believe that library records contain information which would be helpful to the investigation of criminal activity.
-If there is a reasonable basis to believe such records, other than records produced by a Library surveillance device, are necessary to the progress of an investigation or prosecution, our judicial system provides the mechanism for seeking release of such confidential records.
+If there is a reasonable basis to believe such records, other than records produced by a library surveillance device, are necessary to the progress of an investigation or prosecution, our judicial system provides the mechanism for seeking release of such confidential records.
 The issuance of a court order, following a showing of good cause based on specific facts by a court of competent jurisdiction, is required for release of such information, except for records produced by a Library surveillance device.

 In accordance with Wisconsin law, custodial parents or guardians of children under age 16 may, upon request, review library records pertaining to their children’s use of the Library’s documents or other materials, resources, or services.
 Custodial parents and guardians must certify that the requester is the custodial parent or guardian of the child whose records have been requested before the Library will provide those records to the parent or guardian.